mohamedsaif/ai-hub-gateway-landing-zone/README.md

     - APIM to be deployed in **internal mode** requires a subnet with /27 or larger with NSG that allows the critical rules.
     - **Private endpoints subnet(s)**: Private endpoints for the AI services to be exposed through the AI Hub Gateway Landing Zone.
 Usually a /27 or larger subnet would be sufficient.
 - **Private DNS zone**: A private DNS zone to resolve the private endpoints.
-    - Internal APIM reqlies on **private DNS** to resolve the APIM endpoints, so a Azure Private DNS zone or other DNS solution is required.
+    - Internal APIM relies on **private DNS** to resolve the APIM endpoints, so a Azure Private DNS zone or other DNS solution is required.
     - **Private endpoints DNS zone**: A private DNS zone to resolve the private endpoints for the connected Azure AI services.
 - **ExpressRoute or VPN**: If you are planning to connect to on-premises or other clouds, you will need to have an ExpressRoute or VPN connection.
-- **DMZ applicances**: If you are planning to expose backend and gateway services on the internet, you need to have a Web Application Firewall (like Azure Front Door & Application Gateway) and network filrewall (like Azure Firewall) to govern both ingress and egress traffic.
+- **DMZ appliances**: If you are planning to expose backend and gateway services on the internet, you need to have a Web Application Firewall (like Azure Front Door & Application Gateway) and network firewall (like Azure Firewall) to govern both ingress and egress traffic.

 ### Azure API Management (APIM)
 APIM is the central component of the AI Hub Gateway Landing Zone.